-Here are answers to some common questions about Snipping Tool.
+Here are answers to some common questions about Snipping Tool and snips.

 A URL appears when you capture a snip from a browser window and save it as an HTML file.
 To turn off this option:

-In the Snipping Tool Options dialog box, clear the Include URL below snips (HTML only) check box.
+In the Snipping Tool Options dialog box, clear the Include URL below snips (HTML only) check box, and then click OK.

-In the Snipping Tool Options dialog box, click the Ink color box, and then select a color from the menu.
+In the Snipping Tool Options dialog box, do one of the following:

 Snips are sent as an e‑mail attachment if you send a plain-text or rich-text e‑mail.
 To paste a snip into an e‑mail message, specify HTML as the message format in your e‑mail program.